sohnya/cloud-project/README.md

 * Network Management Admin `roles/networkmanagement.admin` network.admin@sonjahiltunen.com
     - Full access to Network Management resources.

+The main account (sonja@sonjahiltunen.com) is kept intact (with maximum permissions), as per the lab requirements.

 **Requirement 1.2**
-- The IAM roles for the accounts were assigned in the IAM section of the cloud console.
-- The main account is kept intact (with maximum permissions), as per the lab requirements.
 - The four required roles can be seen in the screenshot below.
+![IAM](images/1-2-iam.png?raw=true "IAM")

+**Notes**
-Notice that there is also a service account for Terraform.
+- There is also a service account for Terraform.
 This was added in the [API credentials section](https://console.cloud.google.com/apis/credentials) in the cloud console (following the guidelines [here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started)).
-![IAM](images/1-2-iam.png?raw=true "IAM")

-TODO:
-- If I run `terraform apply` with limited permissions, will it update what I have access to (or completely fail)?
-Do I need to divide the `main.tf` file into several files?
-- Describe your role assignments and the expected results in your Lab documents for each account.
+- If I had more time, I would have looked into reducing the permissions so that they are specific to our use case.
+The required roles were very wide and do not follow the least priviledge principle.
+We want to [use IAM securely](https://cloud.google.com/iam/docs/using-iam-securely).
+- I ran `terraform apply` as an owner.
+The Terraform project structure could have been optimized so that different teams (with different roles / permissions) can easily use Terraform separate.
+This is for an advanced use case with Terraform that I will save for later.
 ---
 ## Networks and VMs